ozgurakan/devopsblog/source/_posts/2013-01-10-cooking-with-chef2.markdown

 ##Cookbooks?

-That’s right, Emeril Lagasse, managing infrastructure with Chef means you are using cookbooks.
+That's right, Emeril Lagasse, managing infrastructure with Chef means you are using cookbooks.
 Cookbooks are the way Chef users package, distribute, and share configuration details.
 A cookbook usually configures only one service.
-Let’s look at the structure of a common cookbook like [Apache](https://github.com/opscode-cookbooks/apache2):
+Let's look at the structure of a common cookbook like [Apache](https://github.com/opscode-cookbooks/apache2):

 	knife cookbook site install apache2